 Your essential briefing on The Good Work Plan and subsequent developments

-What is the The Good Work plan?
+What is The Good Work plan?

 On 17 December 2018 the government published its proposals to take forward some of the recommendations in the Taylor Review of Modern Working Practices (the Good Work Plan).
-In our Employment highlights 2018 article, we highlighted this topic as one to watch; in such a fast-moving area of the law, it should come as no surprise that these proposals have been put forward before the year is out.

 The cumulative effect of the proposed changes is intended to ‘significantly change the enforcement landscape’.